Harry Miree: Career

+From 2015 through 2021, Miree toured with Levi Hummon, Clare Bowen, Troy Cartwright, LoCash, Ryan Follese of Hot Chelle Rae, and Lindsay Ell.

+From 2019 to present day Miree has served as touring drummer and musical director for HARDY.
+In addition to his touring roles, Miree produced the HARDY albums Live from Red Rocks and the Amazon Music exclusive "Songline".
+In 2024 Miree music-directed Nickelback and HARDY's collaboration on CMT Crossroads.

 Drumming techniques

 Miree's popularity among drummers stems from his unorthodox use of remote hi-hats (instead of traditional hi-hats) as his primary hats.
-Miree's drums are configured left-handed but right-footed, allowing him to approach the kit right-handed to create an open-handed effect, which in a February 2020 interview with Modern Drummer he dubbed "open-handed drumming for the lazy".
+Miree's drums are configured left-handed but right-footed, allowing him to play the kit right-handed to create an open-handed effect, which he has dubbed "open-handed drumming for the lazy".
 Though Miree pioneered the so-called "lazy" style of open-handed drumming, he credits Dave Matthews Band drummer Carter Beauford for the original inspiration to play open-handed, and has paid tribute to Beauford throughout his YouTube videos, magazine interviews, and promotional appearances on shows such as Drumeo.

-He has also spoken out against the traditional practice of teaching rudiments to developing students, stating that the needed elements to learn drumming exist organically in music, and that the use of robotic elements like rudiments early in development threaten what should otherwise be a joyful process of learning a musical instrument.
+Miree has openly discouraged the traditional practice of teaching rudiments to developing students, stating that the needed elements to learn drumming exist organically in music, and that the use of robotic elements like rudiments early in development threaten what should otherwise be a joyful process of learning a musical instrument.